guillp/requests_oauth2client/README.md

 response3 = api.get("other_endpoint") # new tokens and DPoP nonces will automatically be obtained when the first ones are expired
 ```

-AS and RS provided nonces are memorized independently by the `DPoPToken` instance, so the amount of "extra" requests to
+AS and RS provided nonces are memoized independently by the `DPoPToken` instance, so the amount of "extra" requests to
 obtain new DPoP nonces should be minimal.

 ## Specialized API Client